2TIN-CloudServices1/CloudToDoApp/README.md

 Angular 12

 ## Backend url
 The backend API url is defined in the file `/frontend/environments/environment.prod.ts`.
-Change this to the appropriate URL before running `npm run build`!
+This value gets set by the `APIURL` argument in the `docker-compose.yml` file.
 ## Backend
 NodeJS + express + mongoose